dreamsome/onesuper.github.com/_posts/technium/2013-12-08-understanding-cache.md

 ### Optimization 2: Substituting IDs with Tags

 It is redundant to save the entire id in the entry, since all the entires in one slot share the same bucket id.
 Instead, we can store `id/k` only.
-So the hash table can be compressed to:
+So the hash table can be further compressed to:

 	[Bucket]|v| entry 1 |v| entry 2 |v| entry 3 |v| entry 4
 	[0]|1|  (1, x) |0|    -    |0|    -    |0|   -